FransUrbo/drive-by-wire/README.md

 ### Update Sun 8 May 2024

-Update the circuit diagram and PCB with a home-made CAN bus adapter, because I can't use the over-the-shelf ones.
+* Update the circuit diagram and PCB with a home-made CAN bus adapter, because I can't use the over-the-shelf ones.
+* Remove the EIS/SteeringLock "relay".
+Can't really cut the power to EIS that way.
+If there's no power to it, it won't detect the key, and won't allow me to turn the power to the device on! :).

 # Additional information